 Figure 3.
 Genome-wide association study for the ratio of β- to α-xanthophylls in fresh kernels of sweet corn.
 (A) Scatter plot of association results from a mixed model analysis and linkage disequilibrium (LD) estimates (r2).
 The vertical lines are –log10 P-values of single nucleotide polymorphisms (SNP) and blue color represents SNPs that are statistically significant at a 5% false discovery rate (FDR).
 Triangles are the r2 values of each SNP relative to the peak SNP (indicated in red) at 138,888,278 bp (B73 RefGen_v2) on chromosome 8.
 The red horizontal dashed line indicates the –log10 P-value of the least statistically significant SNP at a 5% FDR.
 The black vertical dashed line indicates the genomic position of the lycopene ε-cyclase gene (lcyE).
 (B) Scatter plot of association results from a conditional mixed linear model analysis and LD estimates (r2).
-The SNP from the optimal multi-locus mixed-model (S8_138888278) was included as a covariate in the mixed linear model to control for the lcyE effect.
+The SNP from the optimal multi-locus mixed model (S8_138888278) was included as a covariate in the mixed linear model to control for the lcyE effect.

 We detected seven SNPs covering a 748.29-Kb interval on chromosome 2 that were significantly associated with total xanthophylls.
 Of these SNPs, six of them were also associated with total carotenoids.
 The peak association signal for both traits was SNP S2_222880454 (P-values 2.74 x 10-8, total xanthophylls; 1.15 x 10-7, total carotenoids), which was located within the ORF of a putative seryl-tRNA synthetase (GRMZM2G172101).
 Through a MLMM analysis on a chromosome-wide level, this peak SNP (S2_222880454) was selected in the optimal model obtained for total xanthophylls and total carotenoids.
-The peak SNP was found to be ~172 Kb from a gene encoding a member of the SWEET (Sugars Will Eventually be Exported Transporter) sucrose-efflux transporter family (sweet14a; GRMZM2G094955) that is strongly expressed in the endosperm of 16-24 DAP developing maize kernels (Stelpflug et al., 2016).
+The peak SNP was found to be ~172 Kb from a gene encoding a member of the SWEET (Sugars Will Eventually be Exported Transporter) sucrose-efflux transporter family (sweet14a; GRMZM2G094955) that is strongly expressed in the endosperm of developing maize kernels at 16-24 DAP (Stelpflug et al., 2016).
 In a conditional univariate mixed model analysis that included the peak SNP as a covariate, SNPs on chromosome 2 were no longer found to be associated with xanthophyll and carotenoid totals (Supplemental Fig. S4).
 This conditional analysis resulted in the detection of six additional SNPs on chromosome 1 (peak SNP S1_290953298; P-value 6.52 x 10-7) significantly associated with total carotenoids at an FDR of 5% (Supplementary Table S8), with two of the six SNPs located within a gene that encodes an alkaline galactosidase (aga4, GRMZM2G077181).
 However, within ± 250 kb of these six SNPs there were no genes with an encoded protein that had an obvious role in the genetic control of kernel carotenoid levels.

 Carotenoid prediction